Glossary of property terms and issues across the wide range of specialisms covered by chartered surveyors.

 A glossary explaining the need for building costs or construction costs, the RICS involvement with building costs, and an extensive, growing list of websites showing building costs from a wide range of countries.

-Find out where you can find details of current Building Regulations.
+Find out where you can find details of current building regulations in the United Kingdom.
+Building regulations are the legal rules by which building works must be carried out.

 An introduction to building surveying.